+and posts.
+Therefore, OIG determined that the risk associated with the previous audits criterion was "low."

-During OIG's audit of the Department's purchase card program, OIG found that the Department had not submitted to OMB complete, timely, semi-annual "Joint Purchase and Integrated Card Violations Reports," between April 2014 and March 2017.
+During OIG's audit of the Department's purchase card program in 2019, OIG found that the Department had not submitted to OMB complete, timely, semi-annual "Joint Purchase and Integrated Card Violations Reports," from April 2014 through March 2017.
 When OIG brought this matter to the attention of Department officials, the Department took action to provide accurate and timely reports.
-In addition, for FY 2020, the Department's report identified two violations.
-For the purpose of this risk assessment and because neither reported violation was considered abuse or fraud, OIG considers the risk associated with the violations of the report's criterion "low."
+In addition, for FY 2021, the Department's report identified one violation.
+For the purpose of this risk assessment, because the reported violation was not considered abuse or fraud, OIG considers the risk associated with the violation reports criterion "low."

 In addition, INV forensic auditors stated that INV did not have any current open investigations related to the Department's purchase card program.
-However, they noted that the program is high risk partly because of the use of convenience checks, possible split purchases, and unrestricted merchant category codes.
-Therefore, OIG considers the risk associated with the INV consultation criterion to be "high."
+Therefore, OIG considers the risk associated with the INV observation criterion to be "low."
 The individual criterion ratings and overall combined rating are shown in Table 1.

-Table 1: 2020 Risk Rating by Criterion
+Table 1: 2021 Risk Rating by Criterion

-Criterion 2020 Rating
+Criterion 2021 Rating

 Internal Controls Low

 Training Low

 Previous Audits Low

 Violation Reports Low

-INV Observation High
+INV Observation Low

 Combined Low

-^{} Individual criterion ratings were assigned numeric values, and the total was averaged to identify an overall rating.
-Criteria rated as "low" risk were assigned a numeric value of 1; criteria rated as "medium" risk would have been assigned a numeric value of 2; and criteria rated as "high" risk were assigned a numeric value of 3.
+\ Individual criterion ratings were assigned numeric values, and the total was averaged to identify a combined rating.
+Criteria rated as "low" risk were assigned a numeric value of 1; criteria rated as "medium" risk would have been assigned a numeric value of 2; and criteria rated as "high" risk would have been assigned a numeric value of 3.

-Source: Generated by OIG based on its analysis of the Department's FY 2020 purchase card program information and documentation.
+Source: Generated by OIG based on its analysis of the Department's FY 2021 purchase card program information and documentation.

 Impact and Likelihood Factor

-Department officials reported that 1,718 Department purchase cardholders made purchases totaling approximately \$109 million in FY 2020.
-Because the dollar amount of the total purchases made was more than \$10 million and the number of Department purchase cardholders was more than 500, the overall impact and likelihood factor resulted in a "very high" rating, as shown in Table 2.11
+Department officials reported that 1,580 Department purchase card holders made purchases totaling approximately \$114 million in FY 2021.
+Because the dollar amount of the total purchases made was more than \$10 million and the number of Department purchase card holders was more than 500, the overall impact and likelihood factor was "very high," as shown

-9 OIG, Management Assistance Report: Process Used by the Department of State To Prepare the Joint Purchase and Integrated Card Violation Report Requires Improvement (AUD-CGI-18-26, February 2018).
+&lt;sup>9 OIG, Management Assistance Report: Process Used by the Department of State To Prepare the Joint Purchase and Integrated Card Violation Report Requires Improvement (AUD-CGI-18-26, February 2018).

-10 The violations identified involved loss, waste, or misuse that resulted in temporary suspension and training.
-Neither violation was considered abuse or fraud.
+&lt;sup>10 The violation identified involved loss, waste, or misuse that resulted in documented counseling.
+The violation was not considered abuse or fraud.

-11 Refer to Appendix A, Tables A.1 and A.2, for OIG's methodology in determining the Impact and Likelihood Factor.

-UNCLASSIFIED
+in Table 2.11

 Table 2: Impact and Likelihood Factor

-2020 Rating

-Impact \$109 million High
+Impact \$114 million High

-Likelihood 1,718 cardholders High
+Likelihood 1,580 cardholders High

 Impact and Likelihood Factor Very High

-Source: Generated by OIG based on its analysis of the Department's purchase card program information and documentation related to total Department purchases in FY 2020 and the number of purchase card holders.
+Source: Generated by OIG based on its analysis of the Department's purchase card program information and documentation related to total Department purchases in FY 2021 and the number of purchase cardholders.

 Risk Assessment

 Overall, OIG determined that the risk of illegal, improper, or erroneous use in the Department purchase card program is "medium."
-Although OIG concluded that risk to the purchase card program is "medium," OIG recently audited the Department's purchase card program and issued a report in March 2019.
-In addition, the five recommendations offered in that report have been implemented and closed.
-Therefore, OIG is not recommending that an audit of the Department's purchase card program be included in its FY 2023-FY 2024 work plan.
-However, OIG encourages the Department's purchase card manager to continue prudent oversight of the purchase card program and ensure that internal controls intended to safeguard taxpayer funds are fully implemented and followed by Department purchase card holders.
+Although OIG concluded that risk to the purchase card program is "medium," OIG audited the Department's purchase card program and issued a report in March 2019.
+The five recommendations offered in that report have been implemented and closed.
+Therefore, OIG is not recommending that an audit of the Department's purchase card program be included in its FY 2024-FY 2025 work plan.
+However, OIG encourages the Department's purchase card manager to continue prudent oversight of the purchase card program and ensure that internal controls intended to safeguard taxpayer funds are fully implemented and followed by Department purchase cardholders.

-AUD-CGI-22-13
+&lt;sup>11 Refer to Appendix A, Tables A.1 and A.2, for OIG's methodology in determining the impact and likelihood factor.

-12 OIG, AUD-CGI-19-24.
+&lt;sup>12 OIG, AUD-CGI-19-24.